 Patent applicants and professionals are in for the long haul when they enter patent prosecution, which typically unfolds over the course of several years.
-The silver lining of the lengthy patent process is that each subsequent stage presents an opportunity to use patent prosecution tools to save money while inching ever closer to acquiring patent protection.
+The silver lining of the lengthy patent process is that each subsequent stage presents an opportunity to use patent prosecution tools for patent efficiency and to save money while inching ever closer to acquiring patent protection.

 Prior art searches have always been difficult because prior art (the references that impact patentability) could exist anywhere in the world.
 The global nature of prior art leaves patent practitioners in a tough situation: they could spend a nearly unlimited amount of time combing through the world’s various prior art archives, but they are limited by budget constraints.
 Striking the right balance between cost and benefit is important because, regardless of budget restrictions, prior art determines whether an invention is patentable and also informs patent drafting considerations.

 Before the development of modern patent search tools, patent professionals were forced to search the patent databases of multiple patent authorities to conduct global patent searches.
 They also had to grapple with translating patent documents into a familiar language so they could assess the impact the documents could have on their patent filings.
 Today, users of the LexisNexis TotalPatent One® patent search platform can simultaneously access patent documents from more than 100 patent authorities, eliminating the need to search multiple databases separately and dramatically improving patent efficiency.
 TotalPatent One® also offers machine-translated patent documents to help reduce the time spent conducting patent searches and, ultimately, save clients money.

 Stage 2: targeting USPTO art units